stabilaprotocol/documentation-en/docs/faq/index.md

 If it is related to ip list: You need to update 'seed.ip' in config.conf, if it is the same as your public ip, and your computer is connected to the internet, it will try to connect other nodes, even if it fails to connect, the ip list will be stored into DB.
 If it is related to block and transaction: Under private environment, you need to modify the p2p version and parent hash.

-### Under private environment, should I submit application information to STABILA to become a SR?
+### Under private environment, should I submit application information to STABILA to become a GOV?

-Under private environment, no need to submit application information to STABILA to become a SR.
+Under private environment, no need to submit application information to STABILA to become a GOV.

 Ask：Which service port should be public to public network?